-In addition, the Compensation and Talent Committee periodically reviews our people policies and programs, including those focusing on talent attraction, engagement and retention, DE&I and other topics as may be designated by our Board from time to time.
+In addition, the Compensation and Talent Committee periodically reviews our people policies and programs, including those focusing on talent attraction, engagement and retention, inclusion and other topics as may be designated by our Board from time to time.

-2023 Sustainability Progress
+2023 Sustainability Report

-We made notable new commitments and progress on key sustainability issues in fiscal 2023.
-Our annual sustainability reports are located on our Corporate Responsibility-Overview page at www.westerndigital.com.
+Our 2023 Sustainability Report is located on our Corporate Responsibility-Overview page at www.westerndigital.com.
 The topics covered are selected based on detailed biennial materiality assessments completed by a third party, which incorporate input from investors, customers and other stakeholders, as well as our strategic priorities.
 Our reports are prepared in accordance with GRI standards: Core option, reference SASB standards and include disclosures aligned with UN SDGs and the TCFD recommendations.
-Below are highlights from our sustainability program in fiscal 2023:
+Below are highlights from our 2023 Sustainability Report, which covered fiscal 2023: